 Ian BoardmanCo-founder & Client Strategy Director

 It’s co-founder Ian's vision and creative focus that's driven us forward over the last decade-and-a-half.
-Ian's got an eagle eye for great print design and perfect copy.
-His gregarious nature means he's at his best when he's in deep with our clients.
+He likes to get to grips with strategic projects, joining the dots between insight and creative.
+He's often found in deep conversation with our clients, helping to solve their problems.
 Read Ian's latest insights on our blog.